Preparing your files for fine art printing requires a few simple steps, so we’ve put together some handy information to get you started.

 Resolution: between 180 and 300ppi (pixels per inch).
 Please avoid resampling your files to increase their resolution - submit them at their native resolution.
 We have professional software that can aid in safely enlarging images (providing that the source material we are provided with is in a good state).
 Please leave the file in it's native resolution (that is, resize with the resampling option unchecked) so that we can best assess your options.

 Aspect ratio: should match that of your intended print size.
-You can learn more about aspect ratios here.
+This is a useful resource for understanding aspect ratios.

 File name: should follow this convention: ArtworkName_PrintSize